input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-01-application-level.md

 (500 seconds).

-This delegation type can be used to delegate blocks generating right to some trusted node when issuer knows she will be absent in some time range.
+This delegation type can be used to delegate blocks generating right to some trusted node when an issuer knows it will be absent in some time range.

 ### Heavyweight Delegation